Anytime INFJs are required to act outside their preferred nature, they will experience stress.

 What Causes Stress for an INFJ

 The types of stressors you face as an INFJ vary depending on your situation.
 Developing an awareness of when you’re most likely to experience stress is a powerful tool.
-Anytime you’re required to act outside your preferred nature (introverted, intuitive, feeling, judging) is likely to cause some amount of stress.
+Anytime you’re required to act outside your preferred nature (introverted, intuitive, feeling, judging), you will experience some amount of stress.

 Take a look at these common everyday stressors for INFJs: